NervanaSystems/ngraph/doc/sphinx/source/project/about.rst

 for the preferred backend configuration on the new framework.

 We designed the Intel nGraph project to substantially reduce these kinds of engineering complexities.
-Our conpiler-inspired approach means that developers have fewer constraints imposed by frameworks when working with their models; they can pick and choose only the components they need to build custom algorithms for advanced deep learning tasks.
+Our compiler-inspired approach means that developers have fewer constraints imposed by frameworks when working with their models; they can pick and choose only the components they need to build custom algorithms for advanced deep learning tasks.
 Furthermore, if working with a model that is